zopefoundation/ZODB/zodbguide/zeo.rst

                self._messages[now] = message
                get_transaction().commit()
            except ConflictError:
-               # Conflict occurred; this process should pause and
+               # Conflict occurred; this process should abort,
                # wait for a little bit, then try again.
+               transaction.abort()
                time.sleep(.2)
-               pass
            else:
                # No ConflictError exception raised, so break
                # out of the enclosing while loop.